 The SteelSeries Arctis 7 2019 practically don’t have any latency due to their dongle, and perform better than the previous model as well.
 This will be great for gaming, as you won’t feel the delay between the audio and video content of your game.
 If you really want to eliminate latency, you can use the headset with a wired connection.

 The SteelSeries Arctis 7 2019 Edition might be worth the upgrade from the previous model for some people who had comfort issues.
 Their versatility for their affordable price is unmatched.
-However, they don’t have mic support on the Xbox One when used wirelessly, so if you're an Xbox gamer make sure to check out our recommendations for best Xbox One headsets.
+However, they can't be used wirelessly with the Xbox One, so if you're an Xbox gamer make sure to check out our recommendations for best Xbox One headsets.
 See also our recommendations for the best PS4 gaming headsets and the best PC gaming headsets.

 The newer SteelSeries Arctis 7 2019 Edition is slightly different in style from the SteelSeries Arctis 7 and seems to have more padding on the ear cups.
 This makes them deeper and more suited for bigger ears.
 However, the overall performance of the two models is fairly similar and might not be worth the upgrade if you didn’t have any issue with the fit of the 2017 model.
 The 2019 Edition has a better wireless range, and you can now set your desired auto-off timer in the SteelSeries Engine software.